Victor Herman, in his Coming Out of the Ice, tells of a man who kept him from going insane during his first 24 hours in the Russian Gulag.

 There’s something sinister (I think) in attempts to get rid of leadership (however that’s attempted) because we will always end up with leaders (call them what we may or call them nothing).
 They may speak quietly and with a smile, there may be more than one and they may even ask for opinions now and then but we will have leaders.
 The group may even “democratically vote” on occasions but there will be those that (ugly phrase but still) “call the shots.”
 There will always be those judged (not wickedly) not gifted to do this or that and they will happily follow the leaders & happily submit to them.
 (Call them what you want but they will lead and there will be followers.)

 This entire area needs, and is worth, thinking about.
-I recognize that the most compelling piece of this little thing is the telling of Herman’s cell, so reflect on that a while.
+I recognize that the most compelling piece of this little thing is the telling of Herman’s cell, so it can’t hurt us to reflect on that a while.
 I’m tempted to say that those who are our best leaders are those who suffer most for us.
 But, yes, it’s too simple; still it’s not too simple for us to take that aspect of leadership seriously.